 “Back to Action!”
 Tommy called, using the time it took to recall his helmet and bring his powers out of standby mode.
 He also took the opportunity to teleport away from the chasm.

 The clashed again, this time their punches glowing with the power that they siphoned from their respective power sources.
-The Zeo V Power Sword clashed with Minion’s short sword, neither able to break through the other’s defences.
-A lucky blow from Tommy breached Minion’s guard, allowing Tommy to deliver two more blows across the shoulder, followed by a blast from his helmet that struck Minion in the chest.
-Then glowing with energy, his sword was drawn through Minion’s side, cutting upwards until it emerged through the shoulder blade.
-Minion dropped his sword; it should have been the end of the match.
+The Zeo V Power Sword clashed with Lorrigan’s short sword, neither able to break through the other’s defences.
+A lucky blow from Tommy breached Lorrigan’s guard, allowing Tommy to deliver two more blows across the shoulder, followed by a blast from his helmet that struck Lorrigan in the chest.
+Then glowing with energy, his sword was drawn through Lorrigan’s side, cutting upwards until it emerged through the shoulder blade.
+Lorrigan dropped his sword; it should have been the end of the match.

 “He did it!”
 Rocky proclaimed loudly.

 “I don’t believe it,” Zedd hissed angrily.
 He turned on Monastra.
 “I thought you said he would win.
-I thought your Minion was supposed to be among the elite of evil warriors.”
+I thought your beloved Lorrigan was supposed to be among the elite of evil warriors.”

-As he spoke, Minion was using the powers of the Morphin Grid to heal his wounds, much to the shock of the Rangers.
+As she spoke, Lorrigan’s armour was already starting to heal his wounds, regrowing his lost arm in the process, much to the shock of the Rangers.

-“Aw man,” Tommy exclaimed as he watched Minion reform.
+“Aw man,” Tommy exclaimed as he watched Lorrigan reform.

-“I can’t believe it,” Adam said softly to the other.
+“I can’t believe it,” Adam said softly to the others.

 “Neither can I,” Billy agreed.
-“I didn’t know the Morphin Grid could heal such a mortal wound.”
+“I didn’t think even the Morphin Grid could heal such a wound.”

 “Guys, Tommy’s in trouble,” Kat pointed out.